 MOD IAP/44A22A3/2#1999

-5.461 Additional allocation: the bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21.
+5.461 Additional allocation: the frequency bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21, with the exception that No. 9.21 shall not apply to the geostationary-satellite networks in the mobile-satellite service for which complete coordination information is received by the Bureau from [16 December 2023 or the date of entry into force of the Final Acts of WRC-23] with respect to non-geostationary-satellite systems for which complete coordination or notification information, as appropriate, is received by the Bureau from [16 December 2023 or the date of entry into force of the Final Acts of WRC-23].
+(WRC-23)

 Reasons: Modifications required to prevent a potential inconsistency between the proposed new provision in RR Article 22 and RR No. 11.31.1.